Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-GroupClaims` app, in the Azure portal.

-### Step 4: Run the sample
+## Running the sample

 1. Clean and rebuild the solution, and run it.
 1. Open your web browser and make a request to the app.
 The app immediately attempts to authenticate you to the Microsoft identity platform.
 You can sign-in with a *work or school account* from the tenant where you created this app.
 But sign-in with admin for the first time as admin consent is required for `GroupMember.Read.All` permission.
+1. If the **Overage** scenario occurs for the signed-in user then all the groups are retrieved from Microsoft Graph and added in a list.
+The [overage](#groups-overage-claim) scenario is discussed later in this article.
 1. On the home page, the app lists the various claims it obtained from your ID token.
 You'd notice one more claims named `groups`.
 1. On the top menu, click on the signed-in user's name **user@domain.com**, you should now see all kind of information about yourself including their picture.
-Beneath that, a list of all the security groups that the signed-in user is assigned to are listed as well.
-All of this was obtained by making calls to Microsoft Graph.
-This list is useful if the **Overage** scenario occurs with this signed-in user.
-The [overage](#groups-overage-claim) scenario is discussed later in this article.

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.